-And then, these loaves are burned on the altar, which is symbolic of a complete sacrifice in service to God.
-Because, when one is burned on the altar, it is completely consumed.
+These loaves are waved with the burnt offering (but not put on the altar, see Leviticus 2:12), which is symbolic of a complete sacrifice in service to God.
+When a sacrifice of this type is burned on the altar, it is completely consumed.
 Nothing comes back from it.
 It is completely consumed by God.

-They are also burned among seven lambs, a bullock, and two rams, which are all symbols of Jesus Christ.
-And, this in my mind represents being coworkers with Him on the altar of service.
+This burnt offering consists of seven lambs, a bullock, and two rams, which are all symbols of Jesus Christ.
+And, this, in my mind represents being coworkers with Him on the altar of service.

-The two wave loaves are burned along with their Savior.
-This is maybe one reason why Paul talks a lot about being in communion with the sufferings of the Lord, because it is all part of the process.
+The two wave loaves are baked much like their Savior was, typified in the burnt offering.
+This is maybe one reason why Paul talks a lot about being in communion with the sufferings of the Lord because it is all part of the process.
 It is all part of what we are being prepared for.

-Now, there is an ambiguity in the text in verse 20 of Leviticus 23, right at the end, "They shall be holy to the Lord for the priests," which I found to be very interesting.
+Now, there is an ambiguity in the text of Leviticus 23:20, right at the end, "They shall be holy to the LORD for the priests," which I found to be very interesting.
 The ambiguity is in, what does "they" represent?
 Is it to the two wave loaves?
 Is it to the animal sacrifices?
 Is it all of them?
 Or, is it only the particular sacrifices that were just mentioned?
 That is why it is a bit ambiguous.

-Now, what this means, is, that when it is holy to the Lord for the priests, this means that only part of the offering was put upon the altar as a representation of the whole offering, and the remainder was given to the priest for his consumption.
-It was not totally consumed, but that which was on the altar was.
+This means that, when an offering is "holy to the LORD for the priests," only part of the offering was put upon the altar as a representation of the whole offering, and the remainder was given to the priest for his consumption.
+It was not totally consumed, but that which went on the altar was.
 This also brings up an interesting idea.
-If "holy to the Lord for the priests" includes the two wave loaves that were offered, it means that only part of the loaves were burned on the altar, and that the remainder was given to the priests, perhaps the high priest, for consumption.
-Does that give you any ideas?
+If "holy to the LORD for the priests" includes the two wave loaves that were offered, it means that at least part of the loaves was given to the priests, perhaps the high priest, for consumption.
+Does that spark any ideas?

 Be that as it may, we should not get too far from the fact that the firstfruits are different.
 We have a sacrifice here on this particular day that represents us, because we are different.
 We are the firstfruits to the Lord.
 As it says a couple of times in these instructions regarding Pentecost.